Hexagram 47困Oppression

 — Legge (1882)

-Line 1 is the yin at the bottom of the lower trigram of water — the first position inside the exhaustion, where the actor is sitting on the stump of what used to be a tree.
-The image is humiliating and specific: the buttocks straitened on the rough wood of the stump, the actor sunk into a dark valley, three years passing with no prospect of being seen.
-The line names the most common founder failure inside oppression — accepting the lowest seat at the moment the resources have run out, and then disappearing into the kind of obscurity from which the network forgets the actor exists.
+Line 1 is the yin at the bottom of the lower trigram of water — the first position inside the exhaustion, where you are sitting on the stump of what used to be a tree.
+The image is humiliating and specific: the buttocks straitened on the rough wood of the stump, the figure sunk into a dark valley, three years passing with no prospect of being seen.
+The line names the most common failure inside oppression — accepting the lowest seat at the moment the resources have run out, then disappearing into the kind of obscurity from which the world forgets you exist.
 The three years is not metaphor; it is the I Ching's blunt estimate of how long the dark-valley withdrawal can take to reverse.

-In a decision context this is the line for the founder whose round did not close and who quietly stops answering investor emails; the executive whose role was sidelined and who stops attending the meetings they were no longer invited to lead; the writer whose project lost its champion and who simply stops shipping.
-The temptation at line 1 is to read the early stage of exhaustion as a signal to retreat into invisibility on the assumption that the situation will improve when seen with fresh eyes.
+In a decision context this is the line for the candidate whose search stalled and who quietly stops returning calls; the official whose role was sidelined and who stops attending the meetings they were no longer invited to lead; the writer whose project lost its champion and who simply stops finishing the work.
+The temptation at line 1 is to read the early stage of exhaustion as a signal to retreat into invisibility, on the assumption that the situation will improve once it is seen with fresh eyes.
 The hexagram is explicit that the dark valley is not a productive retreat.
-Three years is the cost of misreading line 1 as a quiet sabbatical rather than as a structural withdrawal.
-The corrective is to refuse the lowest seat at the start: do not sit on the stump, do not enter the valley, hold visibility even at the cost of being seen in diminished circumstances.
+Three years is the cost of misreading line 1 as a quiet sabbatical rather than a structural withdrawal.
+The corrective is to refuse the lowest seat at the start: do not sit on the stump, do not enter the valley, hold your visibility even at the cost of being seen in diminished circumstances.

 困于酒食,朱紱方來,利用享祀。征凶,無咎。